 Q: Who should read the NIMS Training Program?

 A: The NIMS Training Program is intended for emergency management officials and administrators responsible for budgets, planning and procurement, who require guidance on the development and provision of NIMS training.
-The NIMS Training Program informs federal, state, tribal, territorial and local policy-makers; elected and appointed officials; government emergency management agencies and trainers (i.e. state, tribal, territorial and local NIMS Coordinators); managers overseeing those in mission-critical positions and organizations and professional development; human resource managers setting and overseeing personnel policies and personnel with responsibility to develop NIMS-related guidance or training, credentialing, or personnel qualifications information.
+The NIMS Training Program informs local, state, territorial, tribal nation, and Federal policy-makers; elected and appointed officials; government emergency management agencies and trainers (i.e. local, state, territorial, tribal nation NIMS Coordinators); managers overseeing those in mission-critical positions and organizations and professional development; human resource managers setting and overseeing personnel policies and personnel with responsibility to develop NIMS-related guidance or training, credentialing, or personnel qualifications information.

 Q: If I follow the guidance within the NIMS Training Program will I be compliant with NIMS?